TinusTrotyl/CheckIO-Task-Template-Readme/README.md

 You can use the ```pre``` tag with class "brush: python" for syntax highlighting.

 ##### Images
-You can paste some images to illustate your task.
+You can paste some images in your text to illustate your task.
 The image files must be placed inside the `ìnfo/media` folder.
 The link to these is defined as src="{{ MEDIA_URL }}/*image-name.png*"
 Illustrations should be created with respect to our colors guide: `info/colors.pdf`.